sohamkamani/sohamkamani.github.io/_posts/2017-09-13-how-to-build-a-web-application-in-golang.md

 )

 func TestHandler(t *testing.T) {
 	//Here, we form a new HTTP request.
-This is the request that's going to be passed to our handler.
+This is the request that's going to be
+	// passed to our handler.
-	// The first argument is the method, the second argument is the route (which we leave blank for now, and will get back to soon), and the third is the request body, which we don't have in this case. req, err := http.NewRequest("GET", "", nil)
+	// The first argument is the method, the second argument is the route (which
+	//we leave blank for now, and will get back to soon), and the third is the
+	//request body, which we don't have in this case. req, err := http.NewRequest("GET", "", nil)

 	// In case there is an error in forming the request, we fail and stop the test